vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

       heavy: 2.5
     ```

-I created and tested several conditions via the Developers Tools > Template.
+I created and tested several conditions via Developer Tools > Template.
-This is how I did it with first with `testdata` instead of (missing) real data.
+This is how I first tested them with `testdata` instead of the missing real data.

 ```yaml
 {% raw %}